cartesi/rollups/README.md

 The sole purpose of this module is to store claims and to allow them to be retrieved later.
 Just as with the consensus interface, we leave much of the details open for the implementation to define.

 Our only implementation of history stores claims in a very simple manner: each claim is composed of an epoch hash and a range of input indices.
 Each DApp has its own append-only list of claims, where ranges don't overlap, and come one after the other.
-As a result, one cannot overwrite past claims or claim in a non-linear order.
+As a result, one cannot overwrite past claims, or skip inputs, or claim in a non-linear order.

 ## Dispute Resolution